aranya-project/aranya/docs/tech-docs.md

 -   **Virtual Machine (VM) for executing the policy** and connecting it to the cryptographic module.

--   **Aranya Runtime** for orchestration of ordering, to route data and functionality between the necessary components for execution.
+-   **Aranya Runtime** which connects your application and all other external components together for passing data and commands.
+The application will perform its functional operation leveraging the Aranya APIs.
+The Aranya instance will route API calls to the Policy VM for execution, and any commands published by an action will be provided back to the device for storage.
+If any effects are emitted by the commands, they too will be provided to the device to be sent back to the user application via the APIs.

+Aranya Runtime performs similar routing to handle peer-to-peer communication through the Sync API.

 -   **Storage component (DAG and Fact DB)** to hold executed operations that have been validated and added to the audit log.

--   **Set of APIs for the client to perform or exchange policy operations.**
+-   **Set of APIs for the device to perform or exchange policy operations.**

     -   Generic Actions/Effects API